 Goldman Sachs joins exodus from Ken Fisher's firm after lewd comments

-Goldman Sachs became the latest firm to retreat from Fisher Investments this week.
+Goldman Sachs became the latest firm to retreat from Fisher Investments this week, according to a person familiar with the matter.

 Continue Reading Below